joseriveraphd/cyclistic_r_tableau/README.md

 segments of customers.
 Based on geospatial data we identify two segments of bike stations for each customer type (casual rider vs annual member):

-1. Cluster 1: Stations near the shore (e.g. Navy Pier, Michigan Ave, Millenium Park)
+1. Group 1: Stations near the shore (e.g. Navy Pier, Michigan Ave, Millenium Park)
-2. Cluster 2: Stations away away from the shore
+2. Group 2: Stations away away from the shore

 The graph below shows the top 3 stations in number of casual riders: